kshannn/clinics-near-me/README.md

 * Due to leaflet clustering feature, when map is set to view a coordinate, the exact location at the coordinate is not shown but instead a cluster number is shown.
 Using a higher zoom setting only resolves the problem sometimes.
 * Currently, it takes some time to load the location tracking.
 In the future, I would like to improve the load time for location tracking or add a loading icon to indicate that location tracking is being loaded in the background.
 * Include waiting time and vacancies at each clinic.
 To my knowledge, there is currently no API that provides these details .
+* Some names of clinics/pharmarcies are the same as they are chain outlets.
+This causes repetition of search suggestions.
+In the future, I would like to differentiate this outlets by including their location details in the suggestions as well.

 ## **Technologies Used**